xlacroixx/refind/readme.md

 3. (Optional) Modify some settings there if you want.
 You probably do: you may want a different background or something.

+> [!WARNING]
-> [!WARNING]: you cannot insert another include statement in the file:
+> You cannot insert another include statement in the file:
 > rEFInd does not support third-level configuration files.

 If you want your configuration to survive repository updates, then you may